Results day stress and mental health

 6. Don’t feel like you have to open your results with friends or share what you got

 On results day, there can be a lot of peer pressure to open results at the same time and share what you got with everyone, but that doesn't mean you have to.
-You can collect your results and open them at home if you want to avoid this scenario.
-Or, many schools and colleges will publish results online or offer a text results service.
+You can collect your results and open them at home to avoid this scenario.
+Many schools and colleges will also publish results online or offer a text results service.

 7. Don’t compete or compare your results with others